 Know Your Plant

 The best fertilizer for houseplants isn't the same for every plant, since each has its own needs.
 Not every houseplant is a heavy nitrogen user, which means it may not need the addition of nitrogen.
-Potted soils often have urea with ammonium sulfate incorporated into them, which slows the release of the urea.
+Potting mixes and fertilizers often have urea with ammonium sulfate incorporated into them, which slows the release of the urea.
 This provides enough nitrogen for most potted plants as long as they are re-potted every few years.

 Urea Effects in Soil